DylanSuniaga/black_scholes_under_regime_instability/README.md

 **Causal alignment**
 - Regimes are defined using **lagged** RV:
   - `RV_20_lag1 = RV_20.shift(1)`
+- This lagging is necessary to ensure causal validity: at time t, we are guaranteed to have information from t−1, but not necessarily from t.
+Using contemporaneous RV would introduce lookahead bias, making regime classification predictive rather than diagnostic.
 - Regime thresholds:
   - low / mid / high based on 33% and 67% quantiles of `RV_20_lag1`
   - stress regime if `RV_20_lag1` > 90th percentile